Skip to main content

 Framework Overview

-We explain the Startup India framework—eligibility criteria, available benefits under Section 80-IAC, and the distinction between DPIIT recognition and IMB certification—so you understand each component.
+We explain the Startup India framework—eligibility criteria, available benefits under Section 80-IAC [ITA 2025: s.
+140], and the distinction between DPIIT recognition and the separate certificate of eligible business issued by the Inter-Ministerial Board of Certification—so you understand each component.

 Step 2